bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 That's annoying because that check as we said is slow, so the proposal here is to do something else that makes sure that this duplication cannot happen.
 So not just putting the height in the `Coinbase` but also putting something else in it.
 What that something else is we don't know.
-My favorite is to make `SegWit` mandatory as in the SegWit commitment because every `SegWit` block has an `OP_RETURN` and followed by the hash of the witness data.
+My favorite is to make `SegWit` mandatory as in the `SegWit` commitment because every `SegWit` block has an `OP_RETURN` and followed by the hash of the witness data.
-And right now, if there is no transactions in a block, including if there's no `SegWit` transactions, even in the `Coinbase`, well then there's no witness commitment.
+And right now, if there is no transactions in a block, including, if there's no `SegWit` transactions, even in the `Coinbase`, well then there's no witness commitment.
 And so that opportunity is not present, but you could make it mandatory from off.
 Basically you could make it mandatory starting at block 1, 983, 000.
 And so people will have 20 years to upgrade.